mystic-poop/Disware/README.md

-# ⚠️ DANGEROUS DISCORD BOT - SYSTEM DESTRUCTION TOOL ⚠️
+# ⚠️ DISWARE - A TOOL THAT CAN GAIN ACCESS EVERY DEVICE FOR EDUCATIONAL PURPOSES ⚠️

 **This bot contains extremely malicious functionality that can permanently destroy Windows systems and perform illegal network attacks.
 Use at your own risk - the creator is not responsible for any damage caused.**